Harshadev-24/rainfall-prediction-melbourne/README.md

 ## 🔮 Future Improvements

-- [ ] Implement SMOTE or class weighting for better recall on rain days
 - [ ] Add more recent data (2018-2025) for improved predictions
 - [ ] Build an ensemble model combining Random Forest + XGBoost
 - [ ] Create an interactive web app using Streamlit